peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 The key difference between `metadata` and `metadata_policy` is that metadata directly affects only the Immediate Subordinate Entity, while `metadata_policy` impacts the configuration of all Subordinate Entities along a Trust Chain, as defined in Sections 5 and 6.1 of [@!OpenID.Federation].

-The `metadata` parameter allows federation authorities, managing Immediate Subordinates registrations, to sanitize their configurations in an arbitrary way, without necessarly use the policy language used with the `metadata_policy` parameter .
-The Trust Anchor (TA) and Intermediate (INT) sanitize an Entity Configuration during technical tests and finalize it by setting specific metadata parameters.
-The `metadata` parameter value updates all the matching part of the `metadata` json object contained within the Subordinate Entity Configuration.
+The `metadata` parameter allows federation authorities managing Immediate Subordinates' registrations to sanitize their configurations in an arbitrary way, without necessarily using the policy language in the `metadata_policy` parameter.
+The Trust Anchor (TA) and Intermediate (INT) sanitize an Entity Configuration and finalize it by setting specific metadata parameters.
+The `metadata` parameter value updates all the matching parts of the `metadata` JSON object contained within the Subordinate Entity Configuration.

 ## Using Metadata Policies